urbanskalar/convert-to-mp3/README.md

 # convert-to-mp3
-A simple script to convert audio files to mp3 format.
+A simple shell script using ffmpeg to convert audio files to mp3 format.